Skip to content

 Wine Bars — Discovering Portuguese Wine

 What to try: Ask for a Douro red to experience Portugal’s most celebrated wine region, a Vinho Verde (young, slightly sparkling white or rosé — perfect for warm evenings), or a glass of Moscatel de Setúbal as a dessert wine.
-Portuguese wine offers extraordinary value — expect to pay €4–8 per glass for wines that would cost double in other European capitals.
-A bottle of excellent Portuguese wine in a restaurant runs €15–30, compared to the €40–80 you might pay for equivalent quality in Paris or London.
+Expect to pay €4–8 per glass for wines that would cost double in other European capitals.
+A bottle of excellent Portuguese wine in a restaurant runs €15–30.

 LGBTQ+ Nightlife in Lisbon